Launch of ISN at Annual Conference - Friday 5 July 2019

 With this in mind, and following on from previous conferences, participants have been forming peer groups and preparing for the official launch of ISN on Friday, 5 July 2019.
 A website is being built which should be launched shortly so the groups and individuals can network.

-Next Meeting: Robin is hosting a meeting on 26 April 4 - 6 at CCPE to get a team together to plan the day.
+Robin hosted a meeting on 26 April 4 - 6 at CCPE to get a team together to plan the day.

 1. ISN Planning Meeting 8 February 2019 - Nine of us met at CCPE to take the ISN to the next step.
 We introduced ourselves and said what our interest in ISN was.
 We then had a minute to describe our groups.
 This was followed by some groups arranging visiting and being visited by other groups to see how this process worked.
 See postscript below.
 This is the process used in IPN for groups for the profession learning from each other and to be able to give and receive supportive and confronting live feedback.
 We also looked at whether it was possible for two people to be a unit, not technically a group, but we saw no reason not to.